-Across most blue-chip suburbs in Sydney, the vast majority of properties sell through the auction process.
+Across most blue-chip suburbs in Sydney, as a Sydney buyers agency we know that the vast majority of properties sell through the auction process.

 However, it’s important to understand that many properties never go all the way to auction day.

 While a property is scheduled to go to auction, if you ask a sales agent whether they are willing to accept offers, most will say no, but the truth of the matter is that if the offer is right, then they will accept an offer.